rndm-com/rndm-utils/readme.md

 ## Documentation
 ### buildFilesForFolder
-Recursive function for buiding a tree of folders and files
+Recursive function for building a tree of folders and files

 ```javascript
 type File = {